11ume/wezi/readme.md

 <br>

 <p align="center">
-    Wezi is a simple, small and expressive library
+    Wezi is a simple, small, expressive and incredibly fast library
     <br>
-    to create robust web applications like polar bears!.
+    to create robust web applications like polar bears!
 <p>

 <br>